yokibitz/the-elmish-book/chapters/commands/elmish-hackernews-part3.md

   { CurrentStories: Stories
     StoryItems : Deferred<Result<Map<int, DeferredStoryItem>, string>> }
 ```
-The "outer" asynchronous operation is responsible for loading the only the IDs of the story items from the Hackernews API and from there we initialize the "inner" asynchronous states for the story items.
+The "outer" asynchronous operation is responsible for loading only the IDs of the story items from the Hackernews API and from there we initialize the "inner" asynchronous states for the story items.
 I know this looks very complicated but bear in mind, this is the Hackernews API that is a bit unconventional which complicates our model with these nested asynchronous states.

 It might help to refactor the types to simplify the model.
 For example, you can combine `Deferred` and `Result` into a single type
 ```fsharp